dblt-tim/osu-rest/README.md

 ___
 ***Disclaimer:** This is a community-made project, it is not affiliated with, endorsed by or associated with ppy Pty Ltd or osu!.
 Users are responsible for adhering to the [osu!
-API Terms Of Use](https://osu.ppy.sh/docs/#terms-of-use) and are familiar with the fact that exceeding the API limitations may lead to your access token being revoked or even restricted*
+API Terms of Use](https://osu.ppy.sh/docs/#terms-of-use) and are familiar with the fact that exceeding the API limitations may lead to your access token being revoked or even restricted*
 ___